Parliament of Independence (Circassia): 1861 parliament

 Being a political resistance council and the legislature of Circassia, the parliament was established in the capital city of Sochi (Шъачэ) on June 13, 1861 and Qerandiqo Berzeg was elected as the head of the parliament and the nation.
-Although the Shapsug, Natukhaj, and Ubykh were the main founders, representatives from the Hatuqwai, Abdzakh, Bzhedug, Kabardian and Chemguy regions were also present.
+Although the Shapsug, Natukhaj, and Ubykh were the main founders, representatives from the Hatuqwai, Abzakh, Bzhedug, Kabardian and Chemguy regions were also present.
 Abkhazians and Abazins were also represented in the parliament.
 Nobles, elders and commanders of all social backgrounds gathered to discuss the immediate need to collaborate and work together regardless of their ideological, ethnic, religious or social divisions for the sake of survival.
 In an effort to raise awareness, the council formally drafted and declared the independent state of Circassia to the world and immediately sought to have the Circassian nation recognized, as well as redouble efforts to secure arms and material support to finance their self-defense campaigns.
+Gerandiqo Berzeg elected as the chairman of the parliament.
+This assembly was the common government of Circassia.
+Abkhazians from the Sadz region also participated in the construction of the parliament building.
+The parliament building also contained a court, a mosque and guesthouses.
 They discussed tactics, planned alliances and made efforts to prepare for a last stand (see Qbaada last stand).

+The parliament officially declared the independent Circassian state to the global world and sought to double its efforts to gain recognition of the Circassian nation as well as to secure weapons and material support to finance defense operations.
+In August 1861, the parliament submitted a declaration to the British consulate in Sukhumi explaining the political situation and aspirations of the Circassians: